ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 [WProofreader](https://webspellchecker.com/wsc-proofreader) is an innovative, multi-language proofreading tool that combines the functionality of "spell check as you type" and "spell check in a dialog" in a modern, distraction-free UI.
 Spelling, punctuation and grammar suggestions are available on hover with no clicking needed or as a convenient dialog, both with additional in-place replacement suggestions.

 You can fine-tune the spell checking rules via the dedicated settings menu.
-You can choose from a set of predefined languages (more may be added as language packs) and manage additional dictionaries.
+You can choose from a set of predefined languages (easily chosen and added as language packs) and manage additional custom dictionaries.
 Words can be added to the user dictionary directly from the suggestion card, too.
 If needed, the spell checker can be easily disabled and enabled again with a click.

 ## Demo